markusritschel/cookiecutter-pysci-project/{{ cookiecutter.project_slug }}/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── scripts            <- High-level scripts that use (low-level) source code from `src/` └── src                <- Source code (and only source code!) for use in this project ├── tests          <- Contains tests for the code in `src/` └── __init__.py    <- Makes src a Python module and provides some standard variables
-        │
-        ├── data           <- Scripts to download or generate data │   └── make_dataset.py
-        │
-        └── features       <- Scripts to turn raw data into features for modeling └── build_features.py

 ## Testing